xujingao13/xujingao13.github.io/_pages/6-openings.md

       <div class="card-body">
           <p class="card-text small">
             • Our goal is to enable mobile systems to leverage AI... <br>
-            • So we, ourselves, should first master how to use/control/beat AI <br>
+            • So we should first master how to use→control→beat AI <br>
           </p>
       </div>
     </div>